yhuang85/mandy/build-source/source/CAST/build-liouville.rst

 Description of a single flow tube
 +++++++++++++++++++++++++++++++++

 In the following, we will denote a flow tube by :math:`\tau(S)`.
 Then, obviously, the Liouville vector field :math:`X` is pointing out along :math:`S \setminus A(S)`, pointing in along :math:`A(S) \setminus S`, and tangential along the side :math:`\p S \times [0, C]`, which we need to tilt.
-As a piece of terminology, we will refer to the regions where :math:`X` is pointing out as **positive** and the regions where :math:`X` is pointing in as **negative**.
+As a piece of terminology, we will refer to the regions where :math:`X` is pointing out as *positive* and the regions where :math:`X` is pointing in as *negative*.

 In general, we can divide the tilting procedure into two types: the uniform and the mixed.
 Roughly speaking, after uniform tilting, :math:`\p S \times [0, C]` becomes entirely transverse to :math:`X`, but after mixed tilting, :math:`\p S \times [0, C]` further decomposes into two regions so that :math:`X` is outward-pointing along one region, inward-pointing along the other, and remains tangential along the borderline.
-In this section, we will only use the uniform tilting for simplicity, but as we will see in the actual decomposition of :math:`W` in the next section, mixed tilting is inevitable.
+Although uniform tilting may appear to be easier to visualize, as we will see, when several flow tubes stuck together, it's not always possible to avoid mixed tilting.
+So to keep things as simple as possible, we shall start with uniform tilting and deal with mixed tilting when it gets in the way.

 .. sidebar:: The flow tube :math:`\tau(S_b)`